mikeizbicki/ucr-cs100/cheatsheets/bash-cheatsheet.md

 ```
 cp [flags] FileToCopy1 FileToCopy2 FileToCopy3 DestinationPath
 ```
-To copy a directory, you need to use the `-r` or `-R` flags to recursively copy eveything in.
+To copy a directory, you need to use the `-r` or `-R` flags to recursively copy everything in.
 Files will keep their name unless you don’t enter a path or directory that is the current directory, and instead enter a new name for the copy file.
 ```
 cp [flags] file1 file1WithNewName